 It you answered “yes” to any of these (and many more questions), this trip is for you!
 So it’s really for just about anyone!
 First year to senior, any major, anyone!
 We’ve even taken grad students in the past!

-Of course, this trip will have challenges.
+This trip will have challenges.
 We purposely push your limits, stretch your comfort zone, challenge you so that you can grow.
 That means you’re going to be uncomfortable for parts of this trip, mentally, physically, intellectually, and even spiritually.
 You’re going to be completely immersed in a very different culture, which will disorient you as soon as you arrive in Bangkok.
 You’re not going to be able to communicate as well, or get around as confidently, since you won’t know much Thai.
 Most of you will be a minority, surrounded by people of a different race.
 You’re going to be challenged with completely different institutions than what you’re used to, whether that is federal and/or local government, education, healthcare, or religion.
 You’ll encounter cuisine very different from what you’re used to, and even different than the Thai foods you’re used to in the US.
 You’re going to be completely disoriented by the sheer number of people, cars, buildings, noises, energy, and the aura of Bangkok and Chiang Mai.
 You’ll have to deal with heat and humidity that you may never have felt before, bugs larger than what you’re used to, and even showering using a bucket.

 However, if you bring an open mind, a sense of adventure, a desire to push and challenge yourself, and the ability to absorb and experience all the amazing sensations you will feel, you’ll thrive and grow on the trip.
 This can be a life-changing experience if you are open to it!